 WHAT Can PROKERA Treat?

-The FDA has determined Prokera to be safe and effective for the treatment of eye diseases including keratitis, corneal scars, chemical burns, corneal defects, partial limbal stem cell deficiency and many other ocular surface diseases including Dry Eye Syndrome.
+The FDA has determined Prokera to be safe and effective for the treatment of eye diseases including keratitis, corneal scars, chemical burns, corneal defects, partial limbal stem cell deficiency and many other ocular surface diseases that cause inflammation, including Dry Eye Syndrome.
+The “corneal bandage” can also be used to prevent ocular complications of Stevens-Johnson syndrome, pterygia (growths on the clear outer tissue of the eye) and cicatricial pemphigoid (an autoimmune disease that affects the conjunctiva).

 Is PROKERA Safe?